kriomant/mockers/doc/guide.md

 ### Order of calls

-Order in which calls are made is not important, expectations are not ordered.
+The order in which calls are made is not important, expectations are not ordered.
 Thus following will succeed:

 ```rust